Chandradev819/BlazorDemo/README.md

-This is the POC project for Policy Based authentication and Dynamic menu functionality.
+This is the POC project for Policy Based authentication and Dynamic menu functionality in Blazor Web Assembly application.